What to see in Naples in 36 hours: the tour is designed to let you experience the city in just one weekend.

 After having seen Castel dell'Ovo, and having passed the building promenade that includes some of the most beautiful buildings of the Neapolitan nineteenth century, but also the building of the late sixties by the famous architect Filippo Alison, you arrive in Piazza Vittoria, and another step of this tour can start.

 In Naples, the aperitif is very abundant compared to other cities so for dinner we recommend you try one of the delicacies of typical Neapolitan cuisine, the fried cuoppo.
 The cuoppo is a very absorbent paper straw cone filled with fried foods.
-Mostly, they are vegetables or fried fish and are real goodness.
+Mostly, they are fried vegetables or fish and are real goodness.

 The cuoppo is mostly consumed on the street so you can continue to visit the city while enjoying one of its specialities.

-7. A new day: the historic center of Naples - 9:00 am
+9AM: a new day begins in the historic center of Naples

 Waking up in Naples with the city sounds in the background is a unique experience.
 After having breakfast with a Neapolitan coffee, you can start the day by visiting the historic centre of Naples.
 The visit undoubtedly starts from Spaccanapoli, the road axis that cuts the entire historic centre in half, up to the central station.